tsertkov/dotfiles/README.md

 ## Update

-Installer will update dotfiles is run locally:
+Installer will update dotfiles if they were already installed:

 ```bash
 $ ~/dotfiles/installer